 Data-driven learning methods typically rely on implicitly approximating the underlying distribution.
 As a result, learning a classifier is tightly coupled with learning the empirical distribution.
 Intuitively, when the distributions of various classes in a dataset exhibit greater overlap than those of its neighbouring datasets, the decision boundary becomes more ambiguous and can lead to higher error rates.
-With a fixed Rashomon parameter $\epsilon$, under appropriate assumptions, such a shift can exclude some models from the Rashomon set, thereby reducing its size and, in turn, reducing multiplicity under any metric that is monotonic within the Rashomon set~\citep{ganesh2025curious}.
+With a fixed Rashomon parameter $\epsilon$, such a shift can exclude some models from the Rashomon set, thereby reducing multiplicity under any metric that is monotonic within the Rashomon set~\citep{ganesh2025curious}.
 Monotonicity within the Rashomon set for a metric is defined as multiplicity decreasing or staying the same if models are removed from the Rashomon set. \textit{Ambiguity} (Definition \ref{def:ambiguity}) is monotonic within the Rashomon set \citep{ganesh2025curious}.